 If you are unable to complete an application form online, a Word version is available on request.
-Please email <a href="https://horn.nih.gov/horn.ni
+Please email HORN@liverpool.ac.uk.

 Application process closes at midnight (GMT) on Sunday 27th October.

 Timetable

 Due to the high interest in this event, we are only considering applications for at least one full week at a time.
 When registering you will be asked to select the week(s) you are able to attend and the stream that you would like to attend.
 Note, it is not possible to attend for part of a stream, and full attendance is essential.
 Attendance for both weeks is possible.